DRLEdition19/profork-OFICIAL/README.md

 <b>This repo is mainly for personal use and anyone who wants to use it.</b><br>

 <br>However, it is AS-IS--No support is  provided. <br>
-Note: the main developers  will not support these apps nor any system these apps are installed on if discovered.
+Note: the main distro developers will not support these apps nor any system these apps are installed on if discovered.

 <b><i>Credits and thanks to uureel, kron4ek, and other contributors.</i></b><br>